Lung cancer is the second most common cancer in men and women. The American Cancer Society's estimates for lung cancer in the United States for 2022:

 Myth: More women die from breast cancer than from lung cancer.

-Fact: Lung cancer is the leading cause of cancer death in the U.S. among women, claiming more lives than breast cancer, uterine cancer and ovarian cancer combined.
+Fact: Lung cancer is the leading cause of cancer death in the U.S. among women, claiming more lives than breast, uterine, and ovarian cancer combined.

 Myth: Surgery causes lung cancer to spread.